Intent

 At St Leonard's our Christian faith and values form the basis of everything we do.
 We are 'growing and learning together with God's love'.
 We are committed to providing an inclusive education for all, enabling each child to learn and develop the skills and knowledge they need to thrive.

-It is our intention that every pupil, irrelevant of needs, acquires the mathematical skills to carry out efficient mental, use written calculations and solve real life problems.
-We will deliver a curriculum, which is accessible to all through use of manipulatives, visual representations and a focus on key vocabulary to help children both understand and explain concepts.
+It is our intention that every pupil, irrelevant of needs, acquires the mathematical skills and knowledge to carry out efficient mental, use written calculations and solve real life problems.

 Implementation